soodaryan/MultiModalRAG/README.md

-# 🚀 Document Processing with RAG - CE TASK
+# 🚀 Document Processing with RAG

 Hi there! 👋 This is my implementation of RAG-based pipeline to extract structured information from the given document.
 I explored two different workflows—Agentic and Multimodal—to tackle this challenge, and I’m excited to share my work with you! 😊